History of Unix, BSD, GNU, and Linux

 Berkeley Software Design, Inc. (BSDi) obtained the source of Net/2, filled in (or brought back) the missing pieces, and ported it to the Intel i386 computer architecture.
 By the end of 1991, BSDi started selling the resulting BSD/386 operating system using a memorable telephone number “1-800-ITS-UNIX” and had ~300 customers.
 That usurped AT&T, who did not agree with the telephone number containing “UNIX” nor believed that BSDi’s BSD/386 was free of AT&T’s intellectual property, in particular trade secrets.

 USL filed a lawsuit against BSDi in April 1992, requesting sales of BSD/386 to stop until the case was resolved.
-BSDi countered, stating that only 6 out of ~18,000 files could be disputed because the rest were already freely redistributable by UCB.
-Feeling their case was weakened, USL refiled, this time including the University in it and requesting sales and distribution of both BSD/386 and Net/2 to stop.
+BSDi countered, stating that only 6 out of ~18,000 files could be disputed, because the rest were already freely redistributable by UCB.
+Feeling that their case was weakened, USL refiled, this time including the University in it and requesting sales and distribution of both BSD/386 and Net/2 to stop.

 Later in 1993, the University filed a countersuit against USL, claiming that USL had failed to credit the University for the use of BSD code in System V, as required by the software license contract.
 The University demanded that USL be forced to reprint all their documentation with the appropriate credit added, notify all their licensees of oversight, and run full-page advertisements in major publications, such as The Wall Street Journal and Fortune magazine, informing the public of their omission.